Chainsaw Files Size Chart: Guide for 3/8 Files & More [2024]

 Semi-Chisel (Round Grind and Square Tooth)

 Of the three types, the semi-chisel has the best dirt and dust resistance.
 It is also capable of staying sharp for extended periods.
-When working with this type of cutter, I’ve found that a round-shaped file, used alongside a guide, works best for the job.
+The best file to use for this type of cutter is the round-shaped file with an accompanying guide.

 Chisel (Square Grind and Square Tooth)

 The full chisel cutter is the sharpest, so you need to make sure you seek help from professional sawyers to avoid injuries.
-You will need a square file that fits the cutting edges and the chain’s square shape for filing purposes, especially when it shows an uneven cutting teeth.
+You will need a square file that fits the cutting edges and the chain’s square shape for filing purposes.

 Conclusion